-- Development of missile system, subsystems, and technology.
+- Development of missile systems, subsystems, and technology.

 - Aerodynamics in Missile Design, Development, and System Engineering: Optimizing missile aerodynamics.
 Shapes for low observables.
 Configuration layout options.
 Selecting flight control alternatives.
 Wing and tail sizing.
 Predicting normal force, drag, pitching moment, stability, flight control effectiveness, lift-to-drag ratio, and hinge moment.
 Skid-to-turn, bank-to-turn, rolling airframe, and divert maneuvering alternatives.

-- Propulsion in Missile Design, Development, and System Engineering: Turbojet, ramjet, scramjet, ducted rocket, and rocket specific impulse, range, and thrust.
+- Propulsion in Missile Design, Development, and System Engineering: Turbojet, ramjet, scramjet, ducted rocket, and rocket-specific impulse, range, and thrust.
 Booster and inlet alternatives.
-High density fuels.
-Performance, explosive safety, toxicity, and observables tradeoffs.
-Propellant grain cross section trade-offs.
+High-density fuels.
+Performance, explosive safety, toxicity, and observable tradeoffs.
+Propellant grain cross-section trade-offs.
 Thrust magnitude control.
-Propellant ageing prediction.
+Propellant aging prediction.
 Combustion instability.
 Motor case and nozzle materials.

 - Weight in Missile Design, Development, and System Engineering: Weight prediction and minimizing weight.
 How to size subsystems to meet flight performance requirements.
 Structure factor of safety.
 Structure concepts and manufacturing processes.
 Airframe materials.
 Structure loads prediction.
 Airframe and rocket motor case design.
 Aerodynamic heating prediction and insulation trades.
 Thermal stress.
 Seeker dome materials and sizing.
 Power supply and actuator sizing.

 - Missile Sizing Examples and Sizing Tools: Baseline turbojet, ramjet, rocket, and guided bomb.
 Trade-offs for extended range rocket.
 Sizing for enhanced maneuverability.
 Lofted range prediction.
 Ramjet sizing for range robustness.
 Fuel alternatives.
 Turbojet sizing for maximum range.
 Guided bomb range prediction.
-Computer aided sizing tools for conceptual design.
+Computer-aided sizing tools for conceptual design.
 Design, build, and fly competition.
 Pareto, house of quality, and design of experiment analysis.
+Missile System Design Training

 - Missile Development Process: Design validation/technology development process.
 Developing a technology roadmap.
 History of transformational technologies.
 Cost, risk, and performance tradeoffs.
 New missile follow-on projections.
 Examples of development tests and facilities.
 Missile simulation.
 Example of technology demonstration flight envelope.
 New technologies for missiles.